chvnaveenkumar/CodeWord/Documentation/Meetings and Emails/Client Meeting.md

 - It is not auto filling the details like email ID
 - CRN needs to be removed

-# We had a Client meeting on Oct, 10th with Dr. hoot along with me(Ujjawal), Anurag, Naveen Nuggu and Shravya and we demonstrated our app.
+# We had a Client meeting on Oct, 10th with Dr. hoot along with me(Ujjawal), Anurag, Naveen Nuggu and Sravya and we demonstrated our app.
 Following was his suggestions after viewing everything meticulously:

 ## Client Coments:
 -	Application must be light weight.
 So using image and storing it might slow the application.